 Who is required to participate in best practices education?
 All skippers and others in leadership roles directing the fishing operations onboard large-scale and small-scale purse seine vessels are required to attend a workshop, complete the online Guidebook or view the online video.
 (Skippers of very small-scale purse seine vessels, below 30 GT, are currently exempt from this requirement, but are encouraged to review the material.)

 Attendance at an in-person workshop is recorded by the ISSF-approved trainer; persons completing the online Skipper Guidebook, or viewing the online video must complete and submit the Certificate of Completion provided with the Guidebook and video.

-How you can support the PVR
+How can you support the PVR?

 Vessel Owners: Owners of vessels that fish for tuna – regardless of gear type – can list their vessels on the PVR to publicly signify their ongoing commitment to sustainable fishing practices.

 Retailers: Retailers interested in supporting or implementing sourcing requirements for sustainable tuna can encourage their suppliers to source tuna from vessels that are listed on the PVR.